 - Which geographic areas will you target?

 You'll get the most from Google advertising if your campaign is set up by a specialist who knows all the ins and outs.
-However, this is just the first step - it's essential your campaign continues to be managed.
-Ongoing monitoring allows adjustments to be made that ensure your campaign performs to its full potential.
+However, this is just the first step; it's essential your campaign continues to be managed.
+Ongoing monitoring means your campaign can be adjusted to ensure it performs to its full potential.

 A landing page is a a dedicated place for a visitor to ‘land’ when they click on your paid Google advert.

-You should have a landing page for each campaign, so the content is customised to the advert and you can track its success.
+Having a landing page for each campaign means the content can be customised to the advert and you can track its success.

 Include specific information that relates to the advert's call to action.
 For example, if it has a 'learn more' button, the page should offer further information or advice on the featured topic.